 Today we begin with a visit to the Red Fort.
-In 1639 Shah Jahan laid the foundation of a new capital, the seventh city of Delhi, to be named Shahjahanabad (now Old Delhi), at the eastern edge of which he constructed his imperial citadel, the Red Fort.
+In 1639, Shah Jahan laid the foundation of a new capital, the seventh city of Delhi, to be named Shahjahanabad (now Old Delhi).
+At the eastern edge of it, he constructed his imperial citadel – the Red Fort.
 It contains some of the finest examples of Mughal architecture in a suite of grand audience halls and exquisitely chaste, inlaid marble pavilions set in formal gardens with ornamental pools and fountains.

 Lunch will be served at The Maidens Hotel.
 This is one of Delhi’s oldest hotels, built in the early 1900s, and it has retained its colonial charm and architecture.

 This afternoon we take a short rickshaw ride of Old Delhi.
 Crammed within its medieval walls is a rabbit warren of lively, noisy streets and lanes, peppered with monuments and tombs from the colourful and turbulent history of one of the world’s most fascinating cities.
 The axis of our ride will be along Chandni Chowk, the crowded, bustling bazaar street that starts at the Lahore Gate of the Red Fort.

 We also visit the Jama Masjid, begun some six years after the Red Fort was commenced.
 Located in the centre of Shahjahanabad, it is a massive congregational mosque that provided an impressive setting for public worship and ceremonial usage, and proclaimed orthodox Islam as the fountainhead of the imperial dynasty’s legitimacy.
 In detail and sensuousness, it is entirely characteristic of Shah Jahan’s architecture, dominating his capital from its lofty plinth, with its towering gateways and majestic flights of steps.
 (Overnight Delhi) BLD

 Jaipur - 3 nights